cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

 An expired game will expire in two different cases:

 1. It was never really played on so it is removed quietly.
 That includes a single move by a single player.
-2. It was played on by both players, making it a proper game, and forfeit is the outcome because a player failed to play in time.
+2. It was played by both players, making it a proper game, and forfeit is the outcome because a player failed to play in time.

 In the latter case, you want to emit a new event, which differentiates forfeiting a game from a win involving a move.
 Therefore you define new error constants: